top of page

-Switching private medical insurance (PMI) providers can feel daunting, especially for businesses doing it for the first time.
-It’s completely normal to have questions about maintaining a similar level of cover, protecting underwriting terms, and making sure the new policy still meets your employees’ needs.
-When you also factor in things like pre-existing conditions or potential new exclusions, it’s easy to see why the process can feel uncertain.
+Switching private medical insurance (PMI) providers can feel daunting—especially for businesses doing it for the first time.
+It’s perfectly natural to have questions about your benefits, cover levels, and underwriting terms, and to want reassurance that the new policy will continue to meet your employees’ needs.
+When you also consider factors like pre-existing conditions and potential new exclusions, it’s easy to understand why the process can seem complex.

-Maintaining a Comparable Level of Cover
+1. Maintaining a Similar Level of Cover

 This is where a broker can really help.
-They can talk you through the differences between insurers, explain your options, and share useful documents like policy summaries and general exclusion lists to help you make an informed choice.
+They can talk you through the differences between insurers, explain your options, and share useful documents like policy wordings and general exclusion lists to help you make an informed choice.
 Many brokers are also on hand to answer questions and guide you through each step of the switching process.

 Comparing policies can get complicated, especially when it comes to the finer details.
 That’s why working with someone who specialises in private medical insurance can make a real difference when finding cover that works for your business.

-Protecting Your Underwriting Terms
+1. Full Transfer of Your Underwriting Terms

 Another key consideration when switching providers is whether your existing underwriting terms can be maintained.
 In many cases, insurers may offer the option to carry over underwriting terms, provided certain conditions are met.
-This process typically involves completing a switch declaration—a short form that includes medical questions, which the group administrator (GA) of the policy is required to answer to the best of their knowledge.
+This process typically involves completing a switch declaration—a short form that includes medical questions, which the group administrator (GA) of the company policy is required to answer to the best of their knowledge.

 Once the new insurer approves the switch and receives the signed documentation, they will usually require all members’ certificates of insurance from the current insurer.
 For business policies, major insurers typically have agreements in place to send these certificates directly to the new insurer once the group administrator (GA) on the policy has provided their consent.
 After the new insurer receives the certificates, they may apply the same terms to your new policy.
 This can help ensure that pre-existing conditions covered under your current plan remain covered for all eligible treatment with the new insurer.
 Additionally, your start date is often backdated to reflect the length of your continuous cover.